ssbb/tako/README.md

 ---

 > **Warning**
 > I tested only with DES housings and used 14.7x14.1mm cutouts recommended by DES while original Topre often use 14.6x14mm.
-Original Topre housings should work just fine as well.
+Original Topre housings should work just fine as well but not tested.

 ### Top plate